ystael/chicago-ug-math-bib/intermediate/real-analysis.md

 confusing and insufficiently motivated development of multivariable calculus.
 Chapter 11 is all right for Lebesgue integration, but there are better treatments elsewhere.)

-**[PC]** I agree 100% with what Chris says, but I want to add my voice that this is (through chapter 8) the cleanest exposition I have ever seen.
+**[Pete Clark]** I agree 100% with what Chris says, but I want to add my voice that this is (through chapter 8) the cleanest exposition I have ever seen.
 I still flip back to this to check things out.

-**[BR]** I must insist that Chapters 9 and 10 are not THAT bad.
+**[Ben Recht]** I must insist that Chapters 9 and 10 are not THAT bad.
 They're worth revisiting if you are tired of Spivak and do Carmo.

 #### Apostol, *Mathematical analysis*